Dragon8029/100-days-of-code/Attempt4.md

 *July 28, 2018*

 Finished up the "Snake" game, it was a fun little build, but I think I want to add a high score function to it.
 I will have to reveiw the "Asteroids" game in order remember how to build that function.
 I think it will improve the game a bit.

+---

+##A4D8:
+*July 29, 2018*

+Managed to get a high score function added into the "Snake" game.
+Continued working on "Product Landing Page" for @freeCodeCamp Responsive Web Design Projects.